-When you're equipped with the best iPhone, like the iPhone 12 Pro, it becomes pretty much everything for you, including the best camera.
-After all, you know what they say — the best camera is the one that's with you.
-Our iPhone is perfect for capturing those special occasions to spontaneous moments and even other fun things like food pics or other objects.
+When you're equipped with the best iPhone, like the iPhone 14 Pro, it becomes pretty much everything to you, including the best camera.
+You know what they say — the best camera is the one that's with you.
+Our iPhone is perfect for capturing everything from special occasions to spontaneous moments and other fun things like food, other objects, and travel landscapes.

-However, as great as the iPhone is, it's not perfect, and glitches do come up now and then, such as the black screen in the Camera app.
+However, as great as one of the best iPhones like iPhone 14 Pro is, it's not perfect, and glitches do come up now and then, such as the black screen in the Camera app.
 This is especially annoying since the moment may have already passed, and you can't capture it again — it has definitely happened to me a few times.
 If you've made sure that it wasn't anything covering the lens (hey, it happens), then here's how to fix the black screen in the Camera app viewfinder.

 1. Close and restart the Camera app

 While Apple's motto is "it just works," sometimes it doesn't.
 Apple isn't perfect, so its operating systems certainly aren't immune to errors now and then — sometimes they aren't properly loaded up when launched.
 In this case, you should try force quitting out of the Camera app and relaunching it.
 This is how the black screen in the Camera app issue usually resolves for me.

 2. Switch between the front and rear cameras

 Sometimes, the black screen in the Camera app can be resolved by just switching between the rear and front-facing selfie camera.
 The black screen could be caused by the app not loading properly, and each time you switch cameras, it forces the app to load again, so this could help.
 Another suggestion is to see if a third-party camera or video app works, such as Instagram or Snapchat.

 3. Make sure VoiceOver is turned off